bandhas

 What Are Bandhas?

 Bandha in Sanskrit means “lock”.
 The purpose of a bandha is to ‘lock’ the energy flow in a specific part of the body temporarily.
-When the ‘lock’ is released, the energy flows more vigorously through the body.
-This promotes overall health and vitality.
+However, we can also address Bandhas as subtle internal engagements in yoga used to regulate the breath, support posture, and direct awareness within the body.
+While they are primarily described as “locks,” their application is less about force and more about controlled, mindful activation.

 On a physical level, a bandha is created when the sphincter and specific muscles in relation to it are contracted.
 A sphincter is a ring-shaped muscle within the body that relaxes or tightens.
 This action opens or closes a passage in the body.
 An example would be within the digestive system where a sphincter regulates the passage of food from the esophagus to the stomach, through the intestines and out the anus.
 There are over sixty sphincters in the human body.